Last Updated on

 How Does an Infrared Sauna Affect Your Body?

 The main reason people go to a sauna, in general, is that they want relief after a hard day’s work or some simple relaxation.
 However, as the years go by, more and more health benefits are being discovered and talked about.
 We are still in need of detailed research, but theories have been worked on about how a sauna treatment can alleviate a headache, type 2 diabetes or even symptoms of Alzheimer’s Disease.
 After a session in the sauna (whether it’s a traditional sauna or an infrared one), you will sweat as much as an athlete after moderately intense exercise, and your heart rate will resemble theirs, too (100-150 beats per minute).

-Scientists and researchers are hard at work figuring out the exact health benefits of an infrared sauna session, resulting in studies like this one.
-According to this study, there could be specific frequencies and treatment duration for alleviating specific conditions and helping certain target demographics.
+Scientists and researchers are hard at work figuring out the exact health benefits of an infrared sauna session, resulting in numerous studies.
+According to a 2018 study, there could be specific frequencies and treatment duration for alleviating specific conditions and helping certain target demographics.
 Further research needs to be conducted to spot potential negative side-effects and warn us about them.
 In particular, sleep-related benefits are being looked into by sleep researchers, as this is a potentially great way to deal with insomnia and other sleep disorders if we can find enough scientific confirmation.
 If you feel uncomfortable or painful during or after visiting an infrared sauna, consult your doctor to figure out why.
 They’re far more equipped to diagnose the issue than you are, and you may find that the problem can be solved through other means and doesn’t require you to avoid sauna sessions.

 Sleep Benefits of Using an Infrared Sauna